 The libname parameter identifies the file name of the library to be loaded, in the standard way that dynamically linked libraries are specified on the operating system on which the API is running.
-This function returns true if the library was loaded successfully, otherwise it returns false.
+This function returns a handle to the loaded library.
 The reload parameter is ignored and only remains for backwards compatibility.